The EAIE and Studyportals partner to study impact of English-taught bachelor’s in Europe

 Want to learn more?

-Co-authored by the EAIE’s Anna-Malin Sandström and StudyPortals’ Carmen Neghina, this publication provides a first overview of ETBs in Europe and indicates a pattern of growth worth further exploration.
+Co-authored by the EAIE’s Anna-Malin Sandström and Studyportals’ Carmen Neghina, this publication provides the first overview of ETBs in Europe and indicates a pattern of growth worth further exploration.
 The report also covers, among others, the relationship with English-taught master’s programmes, ETBs per discipline, admissions regulations and criteria, institutional support for ETBs and the benefits to the higher education sector.

 The publication launch will take place during the session ‘English-taught bachelor’s programmes: the what, why and how’ on Thursday 14 September 11:30–12:30 at the Annual EAIE Conference and Exhibition in Seville.